tektutor/openshift-tekton-march-2022/Day4/README.md

 The hostname you need to replace it with the hostname you see in Administrator --> Networking --> Services --> mariadb --> Hostname

-# Tekton
-- Kubernetes native CI/CD Framework
-- Available as an operator
-- adds many custom resources
-     Task
-     Pipeline
-     TaskRun
-     PipelineRun
-     Workspace
-- comes with custom controllers to manage the above custom resources

-# Installing TekTon in OpenShift

-Tekton can be installed either via Webconsole Operators --> OperatorHub, or via CLI.

 ## What is a Custom Resource in Kubernetes/OpenShift ?
 - an API extension mechanism in Kubernetes/OpenShift
 - helps you add a new kind of object in your Kubernetes/OpenShift Cluster